mami-project/mplane-sdk/doc/ietf/draft-trammell-mplane-protocol.md

 # IANA Considerations

 This document has no actions for IANA.
+Future versions of this document, should it become a standards-track specification, may specify the initial contents of a core mPlane registry to be managed by IANA.

 # Contributors

-This document is based on Deliverable 1.4, the architecture and protocol specification document produced by the mPlane project {{D14}}, which is the work of the mPlane consortium, specifically B. Trammell, M. Kuehlewind, M.
+This document is based on Deliverable 1.4, the architecture and protocol specification document produced by the mPlane project {{D14}}, which is the work of the mPlane consortium, specifically Brian Trammell and Mirja Kuehlewind (the editors of this document), as well as Marco Mellia, Alessandro Finamore, Stefano Pentassuglia, Gianni De Rosa, Fabrizio Invernizzi, Marco Milanesio, Dario Rossi, Saverio Niccolini, Ilias Leontiadis, Tivadar Szemethy, Balas Szabo, Rolf Winter, Michael Faath, Benoit Donnet, and Dimitri Papadimitriou.

-Mellia, A. Finamore, S. Pentassuglia, G. De Rosa, F. Invernizzi, M. Milanesio,
+# Acknowledgments

-D. Rossi, S. Niccolini, I. Leontiadis, T. Szemethy, B. Szabo, R. Winter, M.
+Thanks to Lingli Deng and Robert Kisteleki for feedback leading to the improvement of this document and the protocol.

-Faath, B. Donnet, and D. Papadimitriou.
-This work is supported by the European Commission under grant agreement FP7-318627 mPlane.
-Support does not imply endorsement.
+This work is supported by the European Commission under grant agreement FP7-318627 mPlane and H2020-688421 MAMI, and by the Swiss State Secretariat for Education, Research, and Innovation under contract no. 15.0268.
+This support does not imply endorsement of the contents of this document.